 – Change of production/Innovation |

-When Denmark was closed down due to the corona crisis in March 2020, the company Letz Sushi had to close for "eat-in" at all restaurants and send 50 employees home on wage compensation until the reopening in mid-May.
+When Denmark was closed down due to the COVID-19 crisis in March 2020, the company Letz Sushi had to close for 'eat-in' at all restaurants and send 50 employees home on wage compensation until the reopening in mid-May.

 Letz Sushi is a sushi chain, which partly operates 20 restaurants located in a number of major Danish cities, and partly delivers retail sushi boxes under sister brands to approx. 800 supermarkets and grocery stores.